 There are several rotations required as part of the training.
 The sites are either at Wake Forest Baptist Medical Center or at community facilities with which we have affiliations.
-The rotations are designed to expose residents to various patient populations and systems of treatment.
-Rotations at the Medical Center include: Pediatric Neurology, Amos Cottage Rehabilitation Center (a developmental disabilities facility), Consultation/Liaison, Inpatient Child/Adolescent Psychiatry Unit, Normal Development at the Child Care Center, and Child Guidance Outpatient.
+The rotations are designed to expose child fellows to various patient populations and systems of treatment.
+Rotations at the Medical Center include: Pediatric Neurology, Amos Cottage Rehabilitation Center (a developmental disabilities facility), Consultation/Liaison, Inpatient Child/Adolescent Psychiatry Unit, Normal Development, and Child Guidance Outpatient.
 External rotation sites include Winston-Salem/Forsyth County school-based health clinics.

-During training, residents are given responsibilities to develop competence in providing evaluations and treatment for children and adolescents using multimodal approaches.
-At the various outpatient clinics, the residents provide direct service to children and adolescents and also work closely with professionals and students of other disciplines that include general psychiatry residents, medical students, social workers and social work students, and psychologists.
-When on the Inpatient Service, residents provide direct patient care as well as supervision to General Psychiatry Residents and Medical Students.
+During training, child fellows are given responsibilities to develop competence in providing evaluations and treatment for children and adolescents using multimodal approaches.
+At the various outpatient clinics, the fellows provide direct service to children and adolescents and also work closely with professionals and students of other disciplines that include general psychiatry residents, medical students, social workers and social work students, and psychologists.
+When on the Inpatient Service, child fellows provide direct patient care as well as supervision to General Psychiatry Residents and Medical Students.
 They also coordinate care with the rest of the Inpatient Treatment Team in a multidisciplinary setting.
-Residents also have a senior administrative experience giving one opportunity to actively participate in administrative decision making.
+Fellows also have a senior administrative experience giving one opportunity to actively participate in administrative decision making.

 We believe our graduates are well trained, competent and caring, going on to represent us well in their future careers.
 We are a small collegial group, and the training program plays a large and important role in the functioning of our Department as well as our community.
 We believe you will find our program an exciting challenge.
 Thank you for your interest and we look forward to meeting with you when you visit.